Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Introduction

-Perturbation-based methods typically impose subtle perturbation into ground-truth gradients, which helps to obscure the adversary’s (the server’s) ability to recover accurate data from the gradients.
-However, perturbation-based methods inherently involve a trade-off between utility (model performance) and privacy.
-Notable defenses include differential privacy~\cite{dp} and gradient pruning~\cite{grad_pruning}, which perturb gradients by injecting random noises or discarding part of gradients.
-Recent research \cite{evaluate_gla,grad_inversion_survey} has revealed that gradient compression, specifically low-bit gradient quantization~\cite{signSGD,fed_opt,fed_quant}, can also contribute to defending against GLAs.
-State-of-the-art defenses~\cite{soteria,soteria2} estimate the privacy information contained in each gradient element for gradient pruning, theoretically achieving the optimal trade-off.
-Unfortunately, recent empirical evaluations~\cite{bayes_attack_for_gla,grad_obfuscation} have shown that these defenses struggle to achieve a satisfactory balance between privacy protection and model performance.
-In fact, these defenses often rely on oversimplified assumptions that do not align with the high complexity of DNNs (Section \ref{discussion}).
-As a result, it remains a challenge to craft appropriate perturbations for DNNs that effectively mislead the adversary while still providing informative gradients for the global model.
-Designing more effective defenses against GLAs remains to be explored.
+Perturbation-based methods impose subtle perturbations into ground-truth gradients, which helps to obscure the adversary’s (the server’s) ability to recover accurate data from the gradients.
+Notable defenses include differential privacy~\cite{dp} and gradient pruning~\cite{grad_pruning}, which perturb gradients by injecting random noise or discarding part of gradients.
+State-of-the-art defenses~\cite{soteria,soteria2} estimate the privacy information contained in each gradient element for gradient pruning.
+Despite demonstrating promising privacy protection ability in certain FL scenarios, these methods inevitably compromise the model's utility due to gradient perturbations.
+Consequently, developing methods that can achieve a better trade-off between utility and privacy remains a significant research topic.

-In this paper, we explore a novel defensive paradigm that departs from conventional gradient perturbation approaches and instead focuses on the construction of robust data.
-Our inspiration stems from an intuitive yet compelling idea: if we can generate robust data that exhibit substantial significant semantic dissimilarity compared to clients' raw data while maintaining utility, the gradients associated with these data are likely to have the potential to effectively obfuscate attackers while causing only minimal degradation in the model's performance.